Captain America and the Falcon: Plot synopsis

-Now in Singapore and still controlling MODOK's body, Damocles Rives does little to defend himself against the Hulk in an attempt to commit suicide.
+Now in Singapore and still controlling MODOK's body, Damocles Rives does little to defend himself against the Hulk in a suicide attempt.
 Captain America manages to convince Rivas that a solution to his situation can be found.
 Rivas uses MODOK's mental powers to bring Bruce Banner's personality to the surface of the Hulk's mind.
 After contacting Hank Pym and Reed Richards via satellite, the three scientists begin to work on a way to neutralize the virus within MODOK's blood.
 They succeed just as MODOK regains control of his body.
 MODOK unleashes the Hulk to rage again and cuts off the satellite link to Pym and Richards.
 Without the knowledge of how to administer the cure Captain America relies on the Falcon and Morales back in the Rivas Compound.
 These two find the transportation device Rivas used to get to Singapore and jury rig it to put MODOK in stasis after transporting him back.

 At the Falcon's apartment he and Captain America find themselves in a heated argument that ends with the Falcon proclaiming "Captain America and the Falcon are finished!"
 Captain America sadly walks away just as an enraged ex-associate of the Falcon appears with a gun and shoots at the Falcon.
 The bullet misses its target but hits Captain America in the head.
 The Falcon rushes his partner to the hospital where Captain America begins to fight for his life.
 While this is happening, "Anti-Cap" attacks the embassy of Baud Olan, a middle eastern country he accuses of harboring terrorists.
 In the wake of this the Falcon seeks out "Anti-Cap" and confronts him.

 After recovering in the hospital Captain America seeks out "Anti-Cap" in an effort to find the now missing Falcon.
 He tracks him to Paris.
 "Anti-Cap" refuses to reveal the Falcon's whereabouts and instead decides to attack Captain America.
 Their long fight ends when a defeated "Anti-Cap" allows himself to be run over by a subway train.